Transparent PNG_V1.png

 Developing Minds Lab in the News

-Armita Dadvar wins spring OSCAR URSP award to conduct a meta-analysis with Sabine!
+Armita Dadvar wins spring OSCAR URSP award to continue meta-analysis project as part of her Honor’s thesis in the lab!

 Sabine quoted in Washington post article on possible cultural bias in the measurement of executive function in childhood.